VitezslavMusil/PDO/example_elf.md

-# Making and Elf deck
+# Making an Elf Deck

-This example guides you through making an Elf tribal with [Lathril, Blade of the Elves](https://scryfall.com/card/fdn/242/lathril-blade-of-the-elves) in the command zone.
+This example guides you through making an Elf tribal deck with [Lathril, Blade of the Elves](https://scryfall.com/card/fdn/242/lathril-blade-of-the-elves) in the command zone.
-Various methods for card manipulation will be used with the resulting decklist availible [here](https://archidekt.com/decks/12532933/lahtril_blade_of_the_elves_pdo).
+Various methods for card manipulation will be used, with the resulting decklist available [here](https://archidekt.com/decks/12532933/lathril_blade_of_the_elves_pdo).

 - [Deck builder rundown](https://github.com/VitezslavMusil/PDO/blob/main/deck_builder.md)
 - [Card manipulation](https://github.com/VitezslavMusil/PDO/blob/main/card_manipulation.md)

-## Creating a new deck
+## Creating a New Deck

 1. If you have an account, log in.
-If not, please register first. **You will not be able to save your deck without an account**
+If not, please register first.
+   **You will not be able to save your deck without an account.**
-2. On the main screen, click the orange "New Deck" button
+2. On the main screen, click the orange **"New Deck"** button.
-3. You will be presented with a new deck option screen.
-Enter your deck name (Lahtril, Blade of the Elves (PDO) in this case), set the format to "Commander".
+3. You will be presented with a new deck options screen.
+Enter your deck name (*Lathril, Blade of the Elves (PDO)* in this case), and set the format to **Commander**.
-4. Scroll down until you see the "Command zone" field and enter the name of your commander (Lahtril, Blade of the Elves in this case).
+4. Scroll down until you see the **"Command Zone"** field and enter the name of your commander (*Lathril, Blade of the Elves* in this case).
-5. Click the green "Create deck" button and a new, blank deck with the commander is ready to be built.
+5. Click the green **"Create Deck"** button.
+A new, blank deck with your commander will now be ready to build.

-## Adding cards by Quick add
+## Adding Cards via Quick Add

-There are certain cards that are autoinclude in Elves, like [Priest of Titania](https://scryfall.com/card/mh3/286/priest-of-titania) or [Llanowar Elves](https://scryfall.com/card/fdn/227/llanowar-elves), so we can add these easily using the Quick Search options.
+There are certain cards that are auto-includes in Elf decks, like [Priest of Titania](https://scryfall.com/card/mh3/286/priest-of-titania) or [Llanowar Elves](https://scryfall.com/card/fdn/227/llanowar-elves).
+We can add these quickly using the **Quick Add** option.

-**NOTE: This method displays only the card names before you add them to your deck.
-This might result in adding different cards with similar names thanks to autocomplete.**
+> **NOTE:** This method displays only card names before you add them to your deck.
+This may result in adding different cards with similar names due to autocomplete.

-1. In the deck filters bar, next to the orange "Card search", click into the "Quick Add" field.
+1. In the deck filters bar, next to the orange **"Card Search"**, click into the **"Quick Add"** field.
-2. Type in part/whole name of a certain card ([Priest of Titania](https://scryfall.com/card/mh3/286/priest-of-titania) in this case) and click on the result with the name of the card you are searching for.
+2. Type in part or the full name of the card (*Priest of Titania* in this case) and click on the correct result.
 3. The card is now added to your deck.
-You can proceed to add more cards this way.

-## Adding cards by Archidekt search
-We added a few cards we know form the top of the head.
-To find us more cards of the desired type (Elf creatures in this case), we are going to use the Archidekt search.

-1. In the deck filters bar, click the orange "Card search" button.
-2. In the now displayed menu, click the "Archidekt search" section in the top bar.
-3. Open up the "Advanced options".
-You will see a lot of empty fields with placeholder text.
-4. On the top of the "Advaced options", you will see six mana symbols.
-Tick off all the symbols that are excluded out of your color identity (Red, Blue and White in this case).
-5. On the right side of the mana sybols, make sure the "Options" is set to "Identity".
-6. Click the "Type" field, choose the card type you want to search for ("Creature" in this case), then click the field again.
-7. In the "Subtype" field, type the subtype you want to search for ("Elf" in this case), then press enter.
-8. At the top of the menu in he right side, click on the green "Search" button.
-9. Now you have a list of cards that adhere to your criteria (All creature elves with the identity of GB in this case).
-To add a card, simply click the plus sign on the card you want to add to your decks.
-10. After you are done adding cards, click close and you will see all the cards you added in your deck.

-## Adding cards by Scryfall syntax
-After adding a few more cards from Archidekt search, let's use something a bit quicker: [Scryfall syntax](https://scryfall.com/docs/syntax).
-We will add some noncreature Elf cards, like [Elvish Promenade](https://scryfall.com/card/khc/59/elvish-promenade).

-1. In the deck filters bar, click the orange "Card search" button.
-2. In the now displayed menu, click the "Syntax search" section in the top bar.
-3. Into the seach field, type the Scryfall expresion you want to search for ("t:elf -t:creature" in this case).
-4. At the top of the menu in he right side, click on the green "Search" button.
-5. Now you have a list of cards that adhere to your criteria (All noncreature elves in this case).
-To add a card, simply click the plus sign on the card you want to add to your decks.
-6. After you are done adding cards, click close and you will see all the cards you added in your deck.

-## Adding lands by Landbase
-After we are done adding cards, all that is left is adding a landbase.
-We will add them by two means: By using Archidekts "Landbase" function and later by using "Import cards"

-1. In the deck filters bar, click the orange "Card search" button.
-2. In the now displayed menu, click the "Landbase" section in the top bar.
-3. At the top of the menu in he right side, click on the green "Search" button.
-5. Now you have a list of cards that adhere to your criteria (Land cards adhering to your decks color identity).
-To add a card, simply click the plus sign on the card you want to add to your decks.
-6. After you are done adding cards, click close and you will see all the cards you added in your deck.

-## Adding cards by Import cards
-Archidekt (as well as many other sites) accept predefined formats of card lists, with the simplest being shown [here](https://github.com/VitezslavMusil/PDO/blob/main/import_landbase_example.txt).

-1. In the deck overview, click the "Import cards" button.
-2. You will see a list of already included cards. **DO NOT DELETE ANY OF THE TEXT, IT WILL REMOVE CARDS FROM THE DECK**
-3. At the end of the document, paste the text from the list of cards you want to include.
-4. At the bottom of the list on the list on the right side, click "Save changes".
+You can continue adding cards in this way.

+## Adding Cards via Archidekt Search

+We’ve added a few cards we know off the top of our head.
+To find more cards of the desired type (Elf creatures in this case), we’ll use the **Archidekt Search**.

+1. In the deck filters bar, click the orange **"Card Search"** button.
+2. In the displayed menu, click the **"Archidekt Search"** tab in the top bar.
+3. Open **Advanced Options**.
+You’ll see many empty fields with placeholder text.
+4. At the top of the *Advanced Options*, you’ll see six mana symbols.
+Uncheck all the symbols excluded from your color identity (*Red, Blue, and White* in this case).
+5. On the right side of the mana symbols, ensure the dropdown is set to **"Identity"**.
+6. Click the **"Type"** field, select **Creature**, then click the field again to confirm.
+7. In the **"Subtype"** field, type *Elf* and press Enter.
+8. At the top right of the menu, click the green **"Search"** button.
+9. A list of matching cards will appear (Elf creatures with a color identity of green and black).
+To add a card, click the plus sign next to it.
+10. When you’re done, click **Close**, and you will see all added cards in your deck.

+## Adding Cards via Scryfall Syntax

+After adding more cards via Archidekt, let’s try a quicker method: [Scryfall Syntax](https://scryfall.com/docs/syntax).
+We’ll add noncreature Elf cards like [Elvish Promenade](https://scryfall.com/card/khc/59/elvish-promenade).

+1. In the deck filters bar, click the orange **"Card Search"** button.
+2. In the displayed menu, click the **"Syntax Search"** tab.
+3. In the **Search** field, type the Scryfall expression you want (e.g. `"t:elf -t:creature"`).
+4. At the top right of the menu, click the green **"Search"** button.
+5. A list of cards matching your criteria will appear.
+Click the plus sign to add cards to your deck.
+6. When finished, click **Close** to return to your deck view.

+## Adding Lands via Landbase

+Once all nonland cards are added, we’ll add lands.
+This can be done in two ways: using **Archidekt’s Landbase** function, or using the **Import Cards** feature.

+1. In the deck filters bar, click the orange **"Card Search"** button.
+2. In the displayed menu, click the **"Landbase"** tab in the top bar.
+3. At the top right of the menu, click the green **"Search"** button.
+4. A list of suitable lands will appear.
+Click the plus sign to add them to your deck.
+5. Once done, click **Close** to return to your deck overview.

+## Adding Cards via Import Cards

+Archidekt (and many other sites) supports predefined formats for importing card lists.
+You can find a simple example [here](https://github.com/VitezslavMusil/PDO/blob/main/import_landbase_example.txt).

+1. In the deck overview, click the **"Import Cards"** button.
+2. You will see a list of already included cards.
+   **DO NOT DELETE ANY EXISTING TEXT – THIS WILL REMOVE CARDS FROM YOUR DECK.**
+3. At the end of the document, paste the list of additional cards you want to include.
+4. At the bottom right of the list, click **"Save Changes"**.
 5. Close the menu.
-You should now see the importred cards in the card section.
+You should now see the **imported** cards in the deck overview.